 This stat aligns with similar employee engagement statistics that reveal 49% of employees would even quit for a lower-paying job if they knew it had better organizational culture.
 Employees want to be engaged at work, and the Great Resignation demonstrates they're willing to risk employment to find it.

 Pay isn't enough anymore (although it's still important).
 Employees want to find meaningful work where they feel recognized, appreciated, and valued.

 7. Employees Are 3.6x More Likely to Be Motivated by Daily Feedback Vs. Annual Feedback (Gallup)

 A big portion of engagement comes from feedback and recognition.
 Employees want to feel like they're part of the company's bigger mission and they're making a difference, and regular feedback gives them that validation.
 Annual feedback can feel overwhelming and intimidating, while daily (or even weekly) feedback feels more bite-sized and actionable.

 Fast feedback should be your organization's goal.
 When management notices a problem (or, better yet, a success), they should act quickly.
 It's better for business, and research shows it's better for employee motivation, too.
 And when your employees are motivated, they're more likely to be engaged and putting out their best work.

 Feedback and recognition play a critical role in helping your employees become more engaged in the workplace.
 It helps them feel like they're part of a bigger cause rather than being an unnoticed cog in a machine.

-Let us help normalise and empower recognition at your company.
+Let us help normalize and empower recognition at your company.
 Terryberry provides a range of products and services to boost employee engagement and cultivate a healthy culture, including social recognition programs, performance and incentive rewards, and a feedback and communication platform.